safe-global/safe-pm/.github/ISSUE_TEMPLATE/Problem Brief.md

-# Feature Brief
+# Problem Brief

 ## Background

-//Help the audience understand the context behind why we are doing this project.
+//Help the audience understand the context behind why we are working on this problem.

 ## Problem Statement